 The Brit qualified fourth, his best qualifying session to date and just five tenths behind poleman Nyck de Vries (ART) to line up on the second row for Race one.
 The Racing Steps Foundation driver had a great start up to third, where he remained, building nearly a 2second gap from fourth placed Nirei Fukuzumi (ART) to take the final spot on the podium.
 British-Korean driver Jack also secured his best qualifying place, to line up seventh for the first race.
 Unfortunately, he bogged down at the start losing a place then made a mistake on lap three to drop back to ninth.
 However, he still managed to bag two points to add to his growing tally.
 Tatiana also had an lucky start dropping back to eighteenth from her qualifying position (16th), more misfortune followed as the Colombian driver was tapped in the rear, she dropped back to cross the line 21st.

 The reverse grid for race two lined Jake up in sixth, with Jack in ninth and Tatiana 21st.
 It was Jack’s turn to shine through the field as he stormed up to fifth on the start.
 Team-mate Jake dropped back to eighth and Tatiana continued in 21st.
 Jack took advantage of the battle with Ralph Boschung (Jenzer) and Charles LeClerc (ART) when Boschung tipped LeClerc, Jack seized the opportunity to take fourth place to the finish.
-Jake made a respectable recovery to finish seventh and pick up two points.
+Jake made a respectable recovery to finish seventh and picked up two points.
 Tatiana crossed the line in 22nd.
-Jack was later penalised for an earlier race incident causing a collision, therefore dropped two spots to finish sixth and collect four points.
+Jack was later penalised for an earlier race incident for causing a collision, therefore dropped two spots to finish sixth and collect four points.

 Jake: “It was a pretty clean final lap in Qualifying with nothing really left on the table.
 I came into a little bit of traffic which could have prevented me from being on the front row but Nyck de Vries (ART) was just a bit too fast.
 The plan for the opening race was to get points on the board but tyre degradation was a bit of an unknown with the newly resurfaced track.